OSHA/EPA Occupational Chemical Database

 SPILL OR LEAK

-* Do not touch damaged containers or spilled material unless wearing
+* Do not touch or walk through spilled material.

 * Stop leak if you can do it without risk.